What is Trello? Features, Pricing, Integrations & More

 How Much Does Trello Cost?

-Trello’s pricing system is straightforward, making it simple to choose the right plan for your needs.
+Trello’s pricing system is straightforward, making choosing the right plan for your needs simple.
 The four pricing plans offered by Trello include the following:

 - Trello Free – a solid option for those just starting, offering better value than some other free plans